squillero/computational-intelligence/2024-25/contrib/poetry_installation_guide/README.md

 ### Downalod the .toml file for the course

-To configure the project we need the .toml file with all the required packacges.
-We can use the one in [Professor Squillero's Repository]([2024-25/pyproject.toml](https://github.com/squillero/computational-intelligence/blob/master/2024-25/pyproject.toml)).
+To configure the project we need the .toml file with all the required packages.
+We can use the one in [Professor Squillero's Repository](https://github.com/squillero/computational-intelligence/blob/master/2024-25/pyproject.toml).
 Download the file and put it inside your project folder (NOT inside the venv folder).

 ```